bxxd/yfinance-ux-mcp/DEVELOPER.md

 **Key insight:** Steps 5-9 could have been skipped by just wrapping the manual code in MCP from the start.

 Don't build features speculatively.
 Build what's needed now, based on real usage.

+## Usage Constraints & Rate Limiting

+**CRITICAL: yfinance is an unofficial web scraper, not a sanctioned API.**

+### What yfinance Actually Is

+- **Unofficial scraper** - Mimics browser requests to Yahoo Finance
+- **No official API** - No documentation, no guarantees, no support
+- **No rate limits published** - Because it's not meant to be used this way
+- **Prone to blocks** - Yahoo's anti-scraping measures can trigger on suspicious patterns

+### What Triggers Blocks

+**Common causes of 429 errors and IP bans:**
+- Frequent requests from same IP
+- Patterns resembling DDoS (bulk downloads, continuous polling)
+- High-volume requests
+- Yahoo site changes (can break library entirely)

+**Historical context:** Yahoo tightened restrictions significantly around early 2024.
+The library breaks periodically when Yahoo changes their site.

+### Safe Usage Pattern (What We Do)

+**✅ SAFE - Our current implementation:**
+- **User-initiated queries only** - Human asks Claude → MCP call triggered
+- **One-off analysis** - "What's TSLA trading at?" → single call
+- **Manual market snapshots** - When user wants to check markets
+- **Ad-hoc research** - Historical data for specific thesis work
+- **No background processes** - All queries go through Claude Code
+- **No scheduled tasks** - No cron jobs, no automation

+**Why this is safe:** Every call has a human in the loop.
+No automated polling.
+Matches hobbyist/prototype/infrequent use case that doesn't trigger blocks.

+### Unsafe Usage Pattern (What NOT to Do)

+**❌ NEVER DO THIS:**
+- Cron jobs hitting yfinance every N minutes
+- Background processes refreshing market data automatically
+- Automated monitoring loops
+- Scheduled portfolio updates
+- Any "set it and forget it" automation
+- Continuous polling or bulk downloads

+**Why this is unsafe:** Patterns resembling automated scraping trigger Yahoo's anti-DDoS measures.
+429 errors, IP bans, complete blocks.

+### Implications for Capital Allocation System

+**yfinance is appropriate for:**
+- Research and thesis development
+- Ad-hoc position analysis
+- One-off market checks
+- Manual portfolio reviews

+**yfinance is NOT appropriate for:**
+- Real-time portfolio monitoring
+- Live P&L tracking
+- Automated alerts
+- Continuous position monitoring
+- Production infrastructure

+**Future scaling:** If we need automated monitoring or real-time data, we'll migrate to an official API (Alpha Vantage, Polygon.io, IEX Cloud, etc.). yfinance is for PMF testing and research only.

+### Bottom Line

+**This MCP server is a research tool, not production infrastructure.**

+All queries are human-initiated through Claude Code.
+No automation.
+No polling.
+This keeps us well within safe usage patterns and avoids triggering Yahoo's anti-scraping measures.

+If yfinance breaks (Yahoo changes site) or gets blocked (unlikely with our usage pattern), we'll know it's time to migrate to official APIs.

 ## Development Process